maria-neto/devops-23-24-JPE-1231842/CA2/Part2/README.md

 The only difference between this alternative and the Gradle implementation would be the build tool chosen.
 All the other aspects, including dependencies (Rest Repository, Thymeleaf, Spring Data JPA, H2 Database) were the same, and the generated project included the chosen dependencies in its pom.xml file.

-To complete the rest of the assignment using Maven, the src directory was deleted and replaced with *CA1/basic/src* directory. *CA1/basic/webpack.config.js* and *CA1/basic/package.json* were also added to the project's root, and the *CA2/Part2-Maven/src/main/resources/static/built* was deleted.
+To complete the rest of the assignment using Maven, the src directory was deleted and replaced with a copy of the *CA1/basic/src* directory. *CA1/basic/webpack.config.js* and *CA1/basic/package.json* were also added to the project's root, and the *CA2/Part2-Maven/src/main/resources/static/built* was deleted.

 After finishing all these steps, the frontend plugin, the equivalent to the copyJarFiles task and the deleteWebpacksFiles task were added to the pom.xml file of this project.